tonigi/matlab_save_presentation/README.md

-matlab_saveodp
+matlab_save_presentation
 ==============

-A command to create OpenOffice/LibreOffice presentations from Matlab.
+Tools to create OpenOffice/LibreOffice and PowerPoint (PPTX) presentations from Matlab.

-Incidentally, it also includes a Perl script to concatenate PNG images into an ODP presentation.
+This is temporarily split into two directories.
+This is bound to change.

 Features